alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Flight Compute operating system
 -------------------------------

 The current revision of Alces Flight Compute builds personal, ephemeral clusters based on a 64-bit CentOS 7.2 Linux distribution.
 The same operating system is installed on all login and compute nodes across the cluster.
 The Linux distribution includes a range of software tools and utilities, packaged by the CentOS project as RPM files.
 These packages are available for users to install as required on login and compute nodes using the ``yum`` command.
-You can also install other RPM packages on your Flight Compute cluster by copying them and installing them using the RPM command.
+You can also install other RPM packages on your Flight Compute cluster by copying them and installing them using the ``rpm`` command.

 Installing Linux applications on the login node
 ===============================================